 - How to manage and report student progress

-Understand Texas’ new graduation requirement In 2019, House Bill 3 introduced a new graduation requirement for Texas students.
-Beginning with the 2021–2022 school year, students must take one of the following actions to graduate:
+Understand Texas’ financial aid application graduation requirement In 2019, House Bill 3 introduced a graduation requirement for Texas students.
+Since the 2021–2022 school year, students have needed to take one of the following actions to graduate:

 |

 *Note: Please keep in mind that being selected for FAFSA verification does not impact a student's completion of the graduation requirement.
-The requirement is met when the student submits the FAFSA and it is processed by the U.S. Department of Education.
+The requirement is met when the student submits the FAFSA, and it is processed by the U.S. Department of Education.
+Who should opt out?
 There are three ways students can decline the graduation requirement:

-School counselors have an important role ahead of them.
+School counselors have an important role in educating students and families about the benefits of completing a financial aid application.
+Students and families may choose to complete an opt-out form, based on their needs and personal circumstances.
 Think about how you can use the opt-out agreement to start discussions about plans for after high school with students and their families:

 Build your support team You need a solid support team, whether you’re hosting a weekend financial aid event or working with students during class time.
 With defined roles and responsibilities, your team can ensure that every student gets what they need to complete their application. |

-When building your support team, tap into the following resources:
+When building your support team, consider the following resource strategies:

 Get the right training Financial aid training is crucial for a successful completion initiative.
 You’ll need the right training, and so will your support team.
 School staff, community partners, and even students can help with outreach, guidance, and follow-up efforts if they feel equipped to do so. |